QuadJust/jfile-generator/README.md

 ## OverView

-jfile-generator is simple Java  File generator from XML or JSON String.
+jfile-generator is a simple generator that generates Java files from JSON and XML String.

 for example,